GRAP-UdL-AT/ak_frame_extractor/README.md

 ## Contents

-1. Pre-requisites
+1. Pre-requisites.
-2. Functionalities
+2. Functionalities.
-3. Install
+3. Install and run.
-4. Files and folder description
+4. Files and folder description.
-5. Development tools and environment
+5. Development tools and environment.

 ## 1. Pre-requisites